Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `dtb_ptr` - Virtual (HHDM) pointer to the device tree blob, in bootloader reclaimable memory.

+> [!NOTE]
-Note: If the DTB cannot be found, the response will *not* be generated.
+> If the DTB cannot be found, the response will *not* be generated.

+> [!NOTE]
-Note: Information contained in the `/chosen` node may not reflect the information given by bootloader tags, and as such the `/chosen` node properties should be ignored.
+> Information contained in the `/chosen` node may not reflect the information
+> given by bootloader tags, and as such the `/chosen` node properties should be ignored.

+> [!NOTE]
-Note: If the DTB contained `memory@...` nodes, they will get removed.
+> If the DTB contained `memory@...` nodes, they will get removed.
-Executables may not rely on these nodes and should use the Memory Map feature instead.
+> Executables may not rely on these nodes and should use the Memory Map feature instead.

 ### Bootloader Performance Feature